Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott insulators: Supplementary Note 4. Parameter dependence

 The behaviour described above is characteristic of systems hosting the MZM, i.e., despite the Majorana modes being located at the opposite edges of the studied chain, they overlap in any finite-$L$ system \cite{SStanescu2013,SRainis2013}.
-Due to this overlap, the peaks arise at a nonzero frequency $\omega=\pm \varepsilon$, see Eq.~\eqref{greenoffset} of the main text.
-The clear splitting in the former case allows for a systematic finite-size study, shown in Fig.~\ref{figS7}.
-In order to obtain well merged Majorana modes for $\Delta_{\mathrm{SC}}/W\simeq 0.25$, one needs to consider chains with at least $L\sim 60$ sites (see Fig.~\ref{figS7}c), whereas systems half that size are sufficient for the case that is primarily studied in the present work, i.e., for $\Delta_{\mathrm{SC}}/W\simeq 0.5$ (see Fig.~\ref{figS7}d).
-Furthermore, it is worth noting that if the chain is too short, then the remnants of the peaks become visible also in the middle of the system, as it is visible from results for $L=24$ in Fig.~\ref{figS7}a and Fig.~\ref{figS7}c.
-On the other hand, a clear single peak at the system's edge always coincides with a well-developed gap in the bulk, as shown in Fig.~\ref{figS7}b and Fig.~\ref{figS7}d.
+Due to this overlap, the peaks arise at a nonzero frequency $\omega=\pm \varepsilon$, see Eq.~14 of the main text.
+The clear splitting in the former case allows for a systematic finite-size study, shown in Supplementary~Figure~\ref{figS8}.
+In order to obtain well merged Majorana modes for $\Delta_{\mathrm{SC}}/W\simeq 0.25$, one needs to consider chains with at least $L\sim 60$ sites (see Supplementary~Figure~\ref{figS8}c), whereas systems half that size are sufficient for the case that is primarily studied in the present work, i.e., for $\Delta_{\mathrm{SC}}/W\simeq 0.5$ (see Supplementary~Figure~\ref{figS8}d).
+Furthermore, it is worth noting that if the chain is too short, then the remnants of the peaks become visible also in the middle of the system, as it is visible from results for $L=24$ in Supplementary~Figure~\ref{figS8}a and Supplementary~Figure~\ref{figS8}c.
+On the other hand, a clear single peak at the system's edge always coincides with a well-developed gap in the bulk, as shown in Supplementary~Figure~\ref{figS8}b and Supplementary~Figure~\ref{figS8}d.
 All these results consistently support the scenario that the nonzero splitting $\varepsilon$ originates from the overlap of the edge modes.
-Finally, in Fig.~\ref{figS7}e we explicitly show that $\varepsilon$ decays exponentially with $L$, as expected for systems hosting the MZM \cite{SStanescu2013,SRainis2013}.
+In Supplementary~Figure~\ref{figS8}e we explicitly show that $\varepsilon$ decays exponentially with $L$, as expected for systems hosting the MZM \cite{SStanescu2013,SRainis2013}.